badsyntax/SassBeautify/README.md

 }
 ```

+## How it works

+This plugin is simply a wrapper around the `sass-convert` utility.
+The `sass-convert `utility will *compile your Sass/Scss
+to Sass/Scss*, and thus there's a chance values might change.
+(For example, see issue #7.)

 ## Issues

 This plugin should work on Linux (tested on Ubuntu), Windows (tested on Windows 7) and OSX (tested on 10.5.7).